Never miss an amazing deal ever again. Receive our weekly newsletter with the latest offers and deals directly to your

 If you’re looking for a credit card that gives you elevated experiences with Air Canada, the

-This card offers a 15,000 mile sign-up bonus after you make your first purchase.
+This card offers a 25,000 mile sign-up bonus after you make your first purchase and spend $1,500 in the first 3 months.

 Plus, you’ll earn:

-- 1.5 miles per $1 spent on gas, groceries, drugstores and aircanada.com purchases, and
+- 1.5 miles per $1 spent on eligible gas, groceries, drugstores and aircanada.com purchases, and

 - 1 mile per $1 spent on everything else.